 An advocate of new music, Maxine gave the Andrew Carter Concerto for Organ and Orchestra in C its second U.S. performance (2014) under the composer’s direction; gave the U.S. premiere (2012) of the Concerto for Organ, Strings and Timpani by UK composer Philip Moore under his direction; gave the world, U.S. and European premiere performances of Canadian composer Andrew Ager’s Concerto for Organ and Orchestra (2011), Te Deum and Première Suite, and she is the dedicatée of organ works written by Andrew Ager, Hayes Biggs, Noel Goëmanne, Robert Lind, Martin Stacey, and Philip Moore.
 She continues to premiere performances of works by living composers.

 Dr. Thévenot has been a featured performer and lecturer at national and regional conventions of the American Guild of Organists and the Royal Canadian College of Organists.
 Winner of the 2000 Canada Bach National Organ Competition, Maxine has also broadcast for the Canadian Broadcasting Corporation, National Public Radio and Pipedreams.
-She has served as a traveling clinician for the Royal Canadian College of Organists and in July 2019 will be a featured performer along with her husband, baritone, Edmund Connolly at the Denver AGO Regional Convention.
+She has served as a traveling clinician for the Royal Canadian College of Organists and in July 2019 was a featured performer along with her husband, baritone, Edmund Connolly, at the Denver AGO Regional Convention.
+Please visit her website for her future concert listing.

 Recognized for her excellence as a recording artist, Maxine Thévenot has released 16 well-received CDs on Raven CD.
 Of her most recent choral release, Tell of His Love, recorded at The Cathedral of St. John, Albuquerque, New Mexico (2017 release), Marjorie Johnston of The Association of Anglican Musicians writes (May/June 2018 issue): “...the high quality of each ensemble and artist, the great diversity in its 20 tracks, the concise yet informative liner notes, among other things.
 There is no dip in quality as the performing forces change from full Cathedral Choir, to Cathedral Chamber Choir, to Select ATB, to either organist, to the excellent Cathedral Choristers.
 Of her In Dulci Jubilo (2015) release James Hildreth of the American Guild of Organists writes, "Maxine Thévenot masterfully guides her singers in performances that are distinctive in their thoughtful, carefully crafted phrases, lovingly wrought with excellent diction, uniform balance, effective dynamic shading, and clean rhythm governed by well-controlled tempos."